abhishek-fullstackror/loyalty_system/README.md

 - A gold tier customer is an end user who accumulates 1000 points
 - A platinum tier customer is an end user who accumulates 5000 points

+Level 2
+- Points expire every year
+- Loyalty tiers are calculated on the highest points in the last 2 cycles
+- Give 4x Airport Lounge Access Reward when a user becomes a gold tier customer
+- Every calendar quarterly give 100 bonus points for any user spending greater than $2000 in that quarter